muzzammilK/Stock_Prediction/README.md

 # Stock_Prediction
 Stock Open-price prediction model

-The Jupyter notebook file (in the repo) containing a Python code, makes use of Tensorflow Library to build a Bi-LSTM model which predicts the SBI stock open-price for any day provided the last 60-days stock open-price data.
+The Jupyter notebook file (in the repo) containing a Python code, makes use of Tensorflow Library to build an LSTM model which predicts the SBI stock open-price for any day provided the last 60-days stock open-price data.

 The code is pretty simple and self explanatory.